robb-j/r0b-blog/content/post/esm-nodejs-typescript-with-subpath-exports.md

 ## Bonus: testing locally

 To test a module locally, you can use local relative dependencies.
-This work better than the `npm link` method, which I've always struggled with.
+This works better than the `npm link` method, which I've always struggled with.

 In another folder: